sarahstandish/arabic-dictation-app-front-end/notes.md

 https://262.ecma-international.org/6.0/#sec-ecmascript-language-types-string-type

 # To Do
-- Error message when no words have been selected
+- Add function to set current word
+- Add function to get sound file for current word
-- Add button to Dictation form to go back to the selection  menu
+- Add function to set next word
+- Add function to get sound file for next word
+- Set up Google Cloud to avoid surprise charges
+- When loaded, play sound file
+- Set component that will play sound file when clicked
+- Create input component
+- Create algorithm to check input
-- Add mechanism to tee up current word, next word
+- Update current word, next word when input is submitted
+- Search again if there are more words available
+- Show error message if no words were returned